DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 Different processes can have different time zone settings to time stamp for different data from different markets and to roll over correctly at the end of day.
 One system could have different processes handling US or EU data.

 **Chained STP**
 A chained tickerplant (TP) is a TP that is subscribed to another TP like a chain of TPs hence the name.
 This is useful for systems that need to behave differently for different subscribers, for example if you have a slow subscriber.
-Can have different tickerplants in a chain in different modes, e.g. top level has no batching and chained STP has memory batching, allows greater flexability.
 When using the Chained STP, all endofday/endofperiod messages still originate from the STP and are merely passed on to subscribers through the Chained STP.
 Also, the Chained STP process is dependent on the Segmented TP.
 Therefore, if the connection to the STP dies, the ChainedSTP process will die.

+With these new changes to the tickerplant, we have added new features to chained tickerplants as well.
+Under a typical tick system there is one TP log for the main TP for each day, if a CTP goes down or needs to replay data the replay must happen from the main TP.
+A chained STP can have it's own log file and be in a different logging mode than the main TP, e.g. top level has no batching and chained STP has memory batching, to allow greater flexability.
 There are 3 different logging modes for the Chained STP:

 - None: Chained STP does not create or access any log files.